Explainable AI for computational pathology identifies model limitations and tissue biomarkers: Methods

 \subsection{Deep neural network development}

 We used attention-based multiple instance learning (ABMIL) to learn specimen-level labels from wholes slide images.
-For metastasis detection, we evaluated five different patch encoders: UNI \cite{chen2024uni}, REMEDIS \cite{azizi2022remedis}, CTransPath \cite{wang2022ctranspath}, Phikon \cite{filiot2023phikon}, and RetCCL \cite{wang2023retccl}.
-These encoders were used to embed non-overlapping $128 \times 128$ \SI{}{\micro\meter} patches, with all encoders utilizing identical patches.
-We standardized hyperparameters across all ABMIL models, adapting from Chen et al. \cite{chen2024uni}.
+For metastasis detection, we evaluated five different patch encoders: UNI \autocite{chen2024uni}, REMEDIS \autocite{azizi2022remedis}, CTransPath \autocite{wang2022ctranspath}, Phikon \autocite{filiot2023phikon}, RetCCL \autocite{wang2023retccl}, \rebuttal{and Virchow2 \autocite{vorontsov2024virchow,zimmermann2024virchow2}.} These encoders were used to embed non-overlapping $128 \times 128$ \SI{}{\micro\meter} patches, with all encoders utilizing identical patches.
+We standardized hyperparameters across all ABMIL models, adapting from Chen et al. \autocite{chen2024uni}.
 The architecture comprised a first hidden layer of 512 units and a second of 384 units, incorporating gated attention.
 During training, we applied a dropout rate of 0.25.
 The output layer performed binary classification, distinguishing between the presence and absence of metastasis.
 Models were trained using cross-entropy loss and the Adam optimizer with a learning rate of $1 \times 10^{-4}$, following a cosine learning rate scheduler.
 We used a batch size of 1 without gradient accumulation.
 Training continued for a maximum of 20 epochs, with the best model selected based on the highest ROC AUC on the validation set.
 To assess initialization variability, we trained five separate models with different random seeds for each patch encoder.
 For subsequent experiments, we selected the initialization yielding the highest balanced accuracy on the CAMELYON16 test set for each encoder.
-We visualized attention heatmaps using QuPath \cite{bankhead2017qupath}.
+We visualized attention heatmaps using QuPath \autocite{bankhead2017qupath}.
+All models were implemented in PyTorch and trained on NVIDIA RTX 2080 Ti GPUs.

+The setup for \textit{IDH} mutation classification was similar to that of metastasis classification.
+However, CONCH \autocite{lu2024visualconch} embeddings were used, and 10-fold Monte Carlo cross validation was employed to assess variability across models.
 All models were implemented in PyTorch and trained on NVIDIA RTX 2080 Ti GPUs.